aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

 #### How to land: Move VM changes
-The Move VM needs to be able to execute the new transaction variants `BlockMetadataExt` and `ValidatorTransaction::DKGResult`, which are the 2 phases of an async reconfiguration.
+The Move VM needs to be able to execute the new transaction variants `BlockMetadataExt` and `ValidatorTransaction::DKGResult`, which are the 2 steps of an async reconfiguration.

 A `BlockMetadataExt` transaction should do what a `BlockMetadata` transaction does plus the following differences.
 - On current epoch timeout, trigger async reconfiguration instead of instant reconfiguration.